Luogang station: Entrances/exits

 The station has 6 points of entry/exit, of which Exits A, C and D are located at the Line 6 concourse, whilst Exits E, F and G are located at the Line 7 concourse.
-Exits C and E are accessible via elevators.
+Exits C and E are equipped with elevators.

 At the time of the station's opening, Exit C was originally located on the west side of Xiangxue 3rd Road, but it was demolished on 28 July 2021 to accommodate the second phase of Line 7, and a new Exit C was relocated to near Huixing Road.
 A new Exit G was set up by Line 7 near the original location.